Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Introduction

 As an alternative we propose to investigate if all associations (measured by the quantities $d_{ij}$) are in some sense ``small''.
 For this purpose we consider the hypotheses

-where $\Delta > 0 $ is a given threshold.
-Note that \eqref{hd1a} is obtained from \eqref{hd1b} for $\Delta=0$, but in the present paper we are not interested in this case, because we are aiming to detect only dependencies exceeding a given positive threshold.
+where $\Delta > 0 $ is a given threshold, which defines when a dependence between the components $i$ and $j$ is considered as (scientifically) not relevant.
+Note that \eqref{hd1a} is obtained from \eqref{hd1b} for $\Delta=0$, but in the present paper we are not interested in arbitrary small deviations from \mbox{$d_{ij}=0$}, because we are aiming to detect only dependencies exceeding a given positive threshold.
+This threshold can in fact be determined studying the robustness properties of the subsequent inference tools which use the independence assumption.
 The rejection of $H_{0}$ in \eqref{hd1b} allows to decide at a controlled type I error that at least one association is larger than the given threshold $\Delta$.
-On the other hand, interchanging the null hypothesis in \eqref{hd1b} and developing an appropriate test allows to decide at a controlled type I error that all measures $ | d_{ij} | $ are smaller than $\Delta$ (note that interchanging the null-hypothesis and alternative does not make sense for the hypotheses in \eqref{hd1a}).
-We also note that hypotheses of the form \eqref{hd1b} are frequently used in biostatistics for inference on one-dimensional parameters \citep[see, for example, the monographs of][]{chowliu1992,wellek2010testing}.
+On the other hand, interchanging the null hypothesis in \eqref{hd1b} and developing an appropriate test allows to decide at a controlled type I error that all dependence measures $ | d_{ij} | $ are smaller than $\Delta$ (see Remark \ref{rem11} for more details).
+Note that interchanging the null-hypothesis and alternative does not make sense for the hypotheses in \eqref{hd1a} and here we are only able to control the error probability of ``deciding for dependence''.